+5. Coordination of Leave with FFCRA.
+If eligible for FFCRA leave, bargaining unit members may choose to supplement the two-thirds (2/3) pay provisions included in FFCRA with their own sick leave in order to make their pay whole.

+6. Additional COVID-Related Leave.
+Effective January 1, 2021, the Parties agree to the following "Additional COVID-Related Leave".

-- 4. Coordination of Leave with FFCRA.
-If eligible for FFCRA leave, bargaining unit members may choose to supplement the two-thirds (2/3) pay provisions included in FFCRA with their own sick leave in order to make their pay whole. - 5.
-Additional COVID-Related Leave.
-Pursuant to Section B(4), Compliance with Safety Mitigation Orders, which states: "The Parties agree that unit members shall comply with all of the safety mitigation orders from State and County Public Health regarding COVID-19.
-In addition, the Parties agree that unit members shall comply with the attached 'COVID-19 District Safety and Mitigation Guidelines'," unit members shall be provided with up to ten days of additional leave consistent with the criteria i, ii, and iii listed above in Section C(2), Federal Families First Coronavirus Response Act (FFCRA).
+Pursuant to Section B (4) of this MOU, titled Compliance with Safety Mitigation Orders: "The Parties agree that unit members shall comply with all of the safety mitigation orders from State and County Public Health regarding COVID-19.
+In addition, the Parties agree that unit members shall comply with the attached COVID-19 District Safety and Mitigation Guidelines."
+Unit members shall be provided with up to ten days of additional leave consistent with the criteria i, ii, iii, and iv listed in Section D (2) of the Parties' June 17, 2020 MOU, Federal Families First Coronavirus Response Act (FFCRA).
 Eligibility for this leave will be based on the following and granted at the discretion of the Human Resources division: